Working With a Project

 To open a previously created project, do the following:

-You can also use the Ctrl + O keyboard shortcut.
+You can also use the Ctrl + O hot key.

-1. Select a project file and click Open.
+1. In the window that opens, select the project file and click Open.

-As a result, the selected project will open in the program window.
+The selected project opens in the application window.

-To quickly open a previously created project, use the recent history located on the start page.
-The program stores history for the last 10 projects.
+To quickly open a previously created project,use the Open recent tab on the start page in the main application window.
+The application stores history for the last 10 opened projects.

 You can also open a previously created project by double clicking on the project file.
-Be informed that you cannot run several instances of Fenix+ 3 Classic simultaneously.
+Note that it is impossible to simultaneously run several instances of the application.

-In Fenix+ 3 Classic, you cannot work with multiple projects simultaneously.
-Before opening a new project, you should close the one, which is currently open in the program.
+In Fenix+ 3 application, you cannot work with multiple projects simultaneously.
+Before opening a new project, you must close the currently opened one.

 Editing Project Properties